pantheon-systems/documentation/source/content/redirects.md

 ### Set Primary Domain and HSTS with Pantheon.yml

 This is the preferred method of setting HTTPS, HSTS, and the primary domain for your site.
-For details, see [Launch Essentials](/guides/launch/redirects).

 To set the primary domain: